oddjobs-maple/odd_job_guides/swashbuckler/README.md

   otherwise) will be able to outperform you at range (although you will outperform them at melee, of course).
 Any warrior, bandit, or brawler build that could be considered &ldquo;standard&rdquo; or &ldquo;mainstream&rdquo;
-  in any way will likely be able to outperform you in melee from at least third job onwards, and possibly earlier as well (although you will outperform them at range, of course).
+  in any way will be able to outperform you in melee from at least third job onwards, and probably earlier as well (although you will outperform them at range, of course).
 - Swashbucklers, like woodsmen, suffer from [an almost complete lack of defences](https://tvtropes.org/pmwiki/pmwiki.php/Main/GlassCannon).
 Hopefully you&rsquo;re not playing permadeath!